About This Drive

 Day 4: Cunnamulla to Thargomindah (197km)

 With a diverse assortment of native flora and fauna both within the town and surrounding region, Cunnamulla is a must see for nature enthusiasts.
 After enjoying your choice of activity, whether it be bush walks, sandboarding, town and industry tours, river cruises, fishing, getting your photo with the magnificent Cunnamulla Fella Statue or a journey back in time along Cunnamulla’s heritage trail, take some time out for yourself to enjoy a good coffee or a bite to eat at one of the towns many cafe’s, restaurant or pubs.

 Continue west to the friendly town of Eulo which is the “Montville of the Outback”.
 Book into accommodation or camping options are behind the hotel and on the banks of the Paroo River, go birdwatching, fishing, relax and enjoy the tranquillity, take in the Billabong and Granite Nature Drives and have some time to rejuvenate in the Artesian Mud Baths.

 Take a short detour off the main road to visit the friendly opal town of Yowah.
 Detour to the beautiful Lake Bindegolly National Park, where you can follow a short walking circuit or simply take in the serenity before rejoining the highway to Thargomindah.

 Day 5: Thargomindah to Innamincka (430km)

-After you arrive in Thargomindah, call into the VIC to have a break before you visit the historic tourist attractions in town, including the Hydro Power Plant Display, the old Thargomindah Hospital and Leahy House.
+After you arrive in Thargomindah, call into the Visitor Information Centre to have a break before you visit the historic tourist attractions in town, including the Hydro Power Plant Display, the old Thargomindah Hospital and Leahy House.
 Hotel/Motel accommodation is available and a well-appointed caravan park is all located in the heart of town for visitors who want to stay overnight.

 It’s best to leave early on your drive to Innamincka, which is just across the border in South Australia, so that you can take a short detour and stop along the way at the historic Noccundra Hotel.
 The road is sealed to the border, with a small section of dirt road near the Ballera Gas Field.